-Reflecting on 2017, it was a rough year for many of us.
+Reflecting on last year, it was for many of us.
 That said, it helped me realized in order to advance ourselves to reach new heights, we must do more than we ever thought possible.
 When it comes to personal development, one of the biggest lessons I learned was what to say “no” to for my own development.

 Many could say last year was a professional high as we launched two new businesses and community initiatives to impact our city.
 In regards to my personal life, I reached a new low as I sank deeper and deeper into my depression.
 That’s why this year, I am committed to holding myself accountable for how I use my time, energy, and money.